-If you aren’t measuring your Google Analytics Reports for PPC campaigns then you’re running then you’re leaving money on the table.
+If you aren’t measuring your Google Analytics Reports for PPC campaigns then you’re wasting your money.
 Combining your PPC powers with the extra measurement tools in Google Analytics results in smarter goal tracking.
 Moreover, it sharpens pictures of the people behind your conversions.
 It provides insights into the complete value of your campaigns.

 1- Make sure your AdWords and Analytics accounts are linked